 The interdisciplinary experience at Duke goes beyond the classroom and laboratory.
-Duke faculty work to translate discoveries into new products, industries and jobs, and to share insights with legislators and others involved in public policy.
-Duke students have many opportunities to take their knowledge beyond the classroom and apply it in service to society.
+Duke faculty work to translate discoveries into new products, industries, and jobs, and to share insights with legislators and others involved in public policy.
+Students have many opportunities to engage in service learning, whether through courses or internships.

 Different configurations of engagement and outreach, from public scholarship to community partnerships and two-way engagement with clients, take place all across campus.
 The university institutes and initiatives have expanded the number of platforms from which Duke faculty and students can have an impact beyond academia.

 Models of engagement vary.
 The Nicholas Institute for Energy, Environment and Sustainability, for example, serves as a counselor to the policy process.
 This approach depends on a process of anticipating the likely directions of policy agendas, and then investing in preliminary high-level research related to those pressing questions and issues.
 When faculty members and research staff correctly identify looming policy debates, they have the chance to develop timely analyses (whether about fisheries management, climate change regulation, or other environmental concerns) and communicate them to stakeholders.
 All reports are made available to the public.

 Most Bass Connections research teams work with community partners, including nonprofits, school systems, hospitals, government agencies, and private companies.

 [Our industry partner] was extremely responsive to the onslaught of questions and data queries from the team; they supported the students’ research process without trying to lead them.
 The students left the year having done real-world, cross-disciplinary work that allowed them all to contribute and collaborate according to their academic levels and disciplines. —Faculty member